Sackboy: Concept and design

-Cultural impact
+Legacy and cultural impact

 Promotion and merchandise

 Sackboy has been featured in promotional material for the PlayStation brand, as well as a wide range of merchandise, such as stuffed toys, fibreglass replicas and cardboard cut-outs.
 Media Molecule staff said they received a high volume of requests for physical representations of Sackboy, in particular plush dolls, following the release of the first game.
 O'Connor commented that members of the general public who may not have played the LittleBigPlanet series know who Sackboy is due to the widespread proliferation of Sackboy-themed merchandise; he claimed that Sackboy was "fast becoming an iconic mascot for Sony" and that the character is "almost bigger than the brand" as of 2012.
 Sony Computer and Entertainment America (SCEA), the subsidiary of Sony in the Americas, commissioned Bennett Awards to design and create an employee recognition award based on Sackboy's likeness to honor outstanding achievement among SCEA employees.

-On September 4th, 2014, Run Sackboy!
+On September 4, 2014, Run Sackboy!
 Run! was announced featuring Sackboy as the main protagonist.
 This helped promote the latest installment (at the time) to the LittleBigPlanet series by offering exclusive costumes for the player by completing goals and challenges.
-However, Sony Entertainment announced that further support for the game would be shut down from 28th November 2018 and yet the game can still be downloaded for free.
+However, Sony Entertainment announced that further support for the game would be shut down from 28 November 2018 and yet the game can still be downloaded for free.